rajeshwarpatlolla/ionic-datepicker/README.md

 <script src="lib/ionic-datepicker/dist/ionic-datepicker.js"></script>
 ````

-3) In your application module inject the dependency `ionic-datepicker`, in order to work with the ionic date picker
+3) In your application module inject the dependency `ionic-datepicker`, in order to work with the ionic time picker
 ````javascript
 angular.module('mainModuleName', ['ionic', 'ionic-datepicker']){
  //